NayeraHasan/PollingPriorityQueueViaHeapSort/README.md

 # PollingPriorityQueueViaHeapSort
 # Priority Queues and Heapsort with Polling Data

+This project is a continuation of the investigation into Democratic primary polling data.
 This repository contains a Java-based implementation for processing Democratic primary polling data sing principles of Object-Oriented Programming (OOP).
 The main objective is to utilize a heap to sort the candidates based on their polling numbers, thereby determining the leading candidates.
 Additionally, a Priority Queue is implemented.

 ## Table of Contents